 - Navigate to “Your form will pop-up onto your site” option

-- Campaign Monitor will prompt you to customize the content and styling; you can add your brand colors, logo, and messaging to the form for continuity.
+- Campaign Monitor allows custom content and styling; you can add your brand colors and logo.
 Check the live preview for an idea of what it looks like before you launch.

 How to generate subscribe button code